How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Closed subschemes of a variety

 \subsection{Cartier divisors}

 A {\em Cartier divisor} is a closed subscheme generated locally by single {\em non zero-divisors}; it is the natural scheme-theoretic analogue of a ``hypersurface.''
 More precisely, a closed subscheme $Z = V(\scrI)$ of a variety $X$ is called a Cartier divisor if each $x \in X$ has a nonempty open affine neighborhood $U$ in $X$ and an element $g \in \kk[U]$ which is not a zero-divisor in $\kk[U]$ such that $\scrI_{x'} = g\local{X}{x'}$ for each $x' \in U$.
-It is straightforward to check that defining a Cartier divisor on $X$ is equivalent to prescribing a collection $\{(U_i, g_i)\}_i$ of pairs such that \begin{itemize} \item $\{U_i\}$ is an open affine covering of $X$, and \item $g_i \in \kk[U_i]$ are such that \begin{itemize} \item $g_i$ is a non zero-divisor in $\kk[U_i]$ for each $i$, and \item $g_i/g_j$ is invertible in $\kk[U_i \cap U_j]$ for each $i,j$. \end{itemize} \end{itemize} If $X$ is of pure dimension $n$, it follows from \cref{thm:pure-dimension} that the support of a Cartier divisor on $X$ is either empty or has pure dimension $n-1$.
+It is straightforward to check that defining a Cartier divisor on $X$ is equivalent to prescribing a collection $\{(U_i, g_i)\}_i$ of pairs such that \begin{defnlist} \item $\{U_i\}$ is an open affine covering of $X$, and \item $g_i \in \kk[U_i]$ are such that \begin{defnlist} \item $g_i$ is a non zero-divisor in $\kk[U_i]$ for each $i$, and \item $g_i/g_j$ is invertible in $\kk[U_i \cap U_j]$ for each $i,j$. \end{defnlist} \end{defnlist} If $X$ is of pure dimension $n$, it follows from \cref{thm:pure-dimension} that the support of a Cartier divisor on $X$ is either empty or has pure dimension $n-1$.